uqlibrary/technology-training/Audacity/audacity.md

 Sometimes, normalising is not enough.
 If a recording has a few very loud peaks, but the rest is very quiet, it might be worth it playing with **compression**.
 Select the whole clip and use:

-Effect > Compressor...
+`Effect > Compressor...`

 We can use the default settings and see the effect.

 The compressor amplifies quiet parts differently to louder parts, according to the settings.
 This means that we can make quieter sections a lot louder, while only amplifying the peaks a tiny bit – or even lowering their level.
 It ends up evening out the volume of the whole recording, which can be particularly useful if the audio is to be played in a noisy environment.

-As you can expect, the compressor has to be used carefully as it reduces the dynamic range of a recording, i.e. it can render a sound less interesting because of less variability in the amplitude.
+As you can expect, the compressor has to be used carefully as it reduces the **dynamic range** of a recording, i.e. it can render a sound less interesting because of less variability in the amplitude.

-You might have to normalise again after compressing – keep an eye on clipping.
+You might have to normalise again after compressing – and keep an eye on clipping!

 ## Noise reduction

 As you can hear, there is quite a lot of noise in this first track.
 Luckily, the recording starts with a few seconds of only noise before the clock and the narrator come in.

-We can use this section to create a noise profile, and then use the noise reduction effect to try and clean part of the noise.
+We can use this section to create a noise profile, and then use the **noise reduction** effect to try and clean part of the noise.

 1. Select the section at the beginning of the recording that is only noise (you can then use the spacebar to play only that section and check if you only selected noise)
 1. Use "Effect > Noise Reduction..."